caridy/es6-micro-loader/README.md

 ### In a browser

 The browser polyfill for `System` is available in this package in `dist/system-polyfill.js` and the corresponding minified version of it.
 This polyfill has to be included in the page before calling `System.import()` and before loading any transpiled module.

+_note: it provides basic network fetching mechanism to fetch modules using `script` tags by relying on `System.baseURL` configuration, which defaults to `/`, to construct the url to fetch the transpiled script in a non-blocking fashion. recommendation is to have all modules available locally somehow, right after including the polyfill in the page and not rely on the basic fetching routine that this polyfill provides.

 _note: you might also need to load a Promise polyfill. we recommend to use `es6-promise` or `bluebird`._